mlakar-marinela/kanban-board/README.md

 This project represents a kanban board app with 3 sections: TO DO, IN PROGRESS and DONE.

-Tech stack: HTML, CSS, JavaScript, React, VITE.
+Tech stack: HTML, CSS, JavaScript, React, Vite.

 Key functionalities: